susam/inwee/README.md

      lines that contain `#`, i.e. hash, as the first non-whitespace character are ignored.

+  4. The previous example may also be conveniently written in the following manner.

+        echo '/join #flood
+        /join #test' | inwee

-  3. Text or commands may be sent to a specific WeeChat buffer with the `-b` or `--buffer` option.
+  5. Text or commands may be sent to a specific WeeChat buffer with the `-b` or `--buffer` option.

         echo hello world | inwee -b 'irc.freenode.#test'